F5Networks/f5-cloud-libs/USAGE.md

           --big-ip-mgmt-port <big_ip_port>                                                                                                                                                                                                         Port for the management address.
 Use this if the BIG-IP is not reachable from BIG-IQ via the port used in --port
           --no-unreachable                                                                                                                                                                                                                         Do not use the unreachable API even if it is supported by BIG-IQ.
           --revoke                                                                                                                                                                                                                                 Request BIG-IQ to revoke this units license rather than granting one.
+         --signal-resource                                                                                                                                                                                                                        Signal cloud provider when BIG-IP has been provisioned.
       -n, --hostname <hostname>                                                                                                                                                                                                                Set device hostname.
       -g, --global-setting <name:value>                                                                                                                                                                                                        Set global setting <name> to <value>.
 For multiple settings, use multiple -g entries. (default: [object Object])
       -d, --db <name:value>                                                                                                                                                                                                                    Set db variable <name> to <value>.
 For multiple settings, use multiple -d entries. (default: [object Object])